bkrepp-ctps/mde-prototype-python/README.md

 ## Prototype #1

 This prototype uses the __matplotlib__ library to render maps.
-It is the most successful prototype to date (March 29, 2021), as it is able to render maps of all 5,839 TAZes and all 199,623 links in the model network.
+It is the most successful prototype to date (March 29, 2021), as it is able to
+* Render a map of all 5,839 TAZes in less than 4 wall-clock seconds, and
+* Render a map of all 199,623 links in the model network in less than 19 wall-clock seconds.

 ## Prototype #2